MrPixle2022/Documentaion/TypeScript/Raw/DataTypes.md

 ---

-# Functions, parameters and return types:
+# Functions, async , Promises, parameters and return types:

 functions stored in variables and created with the arrow syntax must have a type, the syntax is like